 Read only files can be excluded by negating the normal usage like below.

 $ dir /A:-R

 Excludes System Files

-Windows have system files those have tagged as system file as attribute.
+Windows have system files that have tagged as system files as an attribute.
 We can exclude system files while listing with

 $ dir /A:-S

 Meta data about files and folder can be printed with